StatStud/techblog/content/posts/s2and-data.md

 # Output Data

-The goal of S2AND is to determine which set of **author_id**s represent the same author.
+The goal of S2AND is to determine which set of **signature_ids**s represent the same author.

 And here is what the final clusters.json looks like: